 The courses cover a variety of topics concerned with French and Spanish-speaking countries.
 These topics include identities, experiences, human ingenuity, social organisation and sharing the planet.
 At Higher Level, you will also study two works of literature.
-We have a well-resourced languages centre where students can read books and magazines, access language specific websites and receive one to one support from our Languages Centre Coordinator.
+We have a well-resourced Languages Centre where students can read books and magazines, access language specific websites and receive one-to-one support from our Languages Centre

-You will also spend time with the foreign language assistants in order to improve your oral fluency, and be encouraged to participate in the College's study visits to France and Spain.
+You will also spend time with our Foreign Language Assistants in order to improve your oral fluency, and be encouraged to participate in the College's study visits to France and Spain.